coala/projects/_projects/convert-bear-to-aspects.md

 bears must be used and how to use them.

 The goal of this project is to create the aspects categories and annotate results of bears with them.
+The minimal expected result is coala/coala repository could be run with aspect-based setting (see
+<https://github.com/coala/coala/issues/4669> for the suggested but non-complete
+bear list needed to accomplish this).
 This is what makes the aspects available to users and has to be built into each bear individually.

 References